Logistics of Teaching Large Courses: Part 1. high-level mindsets

 Expect the unexpected

 No matter how well you plan, new and unexpected events will come up every single time you teach.
 With hundreds of students, rare events will happen every term, and super-rare events will happen once every few years.
 Always expect the unexpected.
+Always.

 Take care of yourself